Roll-and-Keep Task Resolution for Traveller

 Favorable modifiers add additional dice to the player’s roll:

-Add an additional unkept die to the roll for minor advantages.
+- Minor Advantages Add an unkept die to the roll.

-Example: If Eneri braces and aims, he could roll 5 dice and keep 2, and now has a chance of hitting a Difficult target.
+Stacked Advantages Example: If Eneri braces (a minor advantage) and aims (a major advantage), he could roll 5 dice and keep 2, and now has a chance of hitting a Difficult target.

 Remove an unkept die for minor obstacles.
 If the character has no unkept dice, these modifiers have no effect.